Sahilm416/redShield/README.md

 ## ⚡ Turbocharged Authentication - Unleash the Speed!

-Welcome to Auth<span style="color: red;">Redis</span>, where authentication meets unprecedented speed and elegance.
+Welcome to Redshield, where authentication meets unprecedented speed and elegance.

 🎩 **Coming Soon...** Stay tuned for a revolutionary authentication library powered by <span style="color: red;">Redis</span>.